dinhomathias/Amc/Types-of-Handlers.md

 * `update.edited_channel_post`

 You can use the different filters to narrow down which updates your `MessageHandler` will handle.
 See also [this article](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-Advanced-Filters) for advanced usage of filters.

+Because bot commands are another special part of the user interface of bots, there is the dedicated `CommandHandler`, which allows you to easily handle messages like `/start` or `/help`.
+Of course those messages can also be handled with `MessageHandler`, if needed.

 ## CommandHandlers with arguments